Codelanx/TurtleTeach/README.md

 In order to run our appliation please follow the instructiosns on one of these options:

 Option 1:

-Required installations: None\n
+Required installations: None

-Go to the website: http://home.rogue.ninja/turtleteach/ \n Congrulations, you're on the website, that is all you need to do.
+Go to the website: http://home.rogue.ninja/turtleteach/

+Congrulations, you're on the website, that is all you need to do.

+.
+.
+.

 Option 2: